ezrosent/frawk/info/parallelism.md

-Recent approaches to parsing [JSON](https://arxiv.org/abs/1902.08318) and [CSV](https://github.com/geofflangdale/simdcsv) instead perform a first pass to write out a sequence locations of _structural characters_ within the input:
+Recent approaches to parsing [JSON](https://arxiv.org/abs/1902.08318) and [CSV](https://github.com/geofflangdale/simdcsv) instead perform a first pass to write out a sequence of locations of _structural characters_ within the input:
 Relevant structural characters in CSV are `,`s that are not inside a quoted field, `"` characters, `\n` and `\r\n` sequences.
 The remaining parsing task may still need to step through a state machine of some kind, but this state machine